Weightlifting Belts

 10mm lifting belts typically have less of a break in period than a 13mm belt, simply due to the belt being less thick.

 Breaking in leather belts is something that takes time, but when done properly it can fit snug, offer support, and be comfortable (as comfortable as thick belts can be).
+If comfort is something you are concentrating on, then opt for a 10mm lifting belt.

 Pros & Cons: 10mm vs 13mm Belts